Aetiology

 Technique

-- use electrocautery from lateral portal to identify the distal clavicle (push down on clavicle repetitively)
+- identify the distal clavicle (push down on clavicle repetitively)

 - clean and identify clavicle anterior and posterior